GreyCorbel/azure-automation-devops-integration/README.md

 * inability to manage variables and provide state-specific content for variables
 * inability to deliver different versions of runbooks to different stages/environments

-Sample runbook and variable included in this repo demonstrates how to effectively log runbook activity and telemetry data into AppInsights instance - just by providing instrumentation key in variable.
+Sample runbook and variable included in this repo demonstrates how to effectively log runbook activity and telemetry data into AppInsights instance - just by providing instrumentation key in variable - makes it really easy to standardize runbook activity logging and get more out of AppInsights.

 ## Capabilities
 Current implementation has the following features: